ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 It is possible to configure a local cache by running the following command:

 .. code-block::
-        :caption: Use a intermediate cache based on nginx: make all USE_CACHE=yes
+        :caption: Use a intermediate cache based on nginx

+        make all USE_CACHE=yes

 This will create a local cache of images that are pulled so that the second time you make a deployment in Minikube, the cache will respond without going to the upstream image registry.
 This is currently configured to cache: